massinNiss/OpenStack-Ubuntu-Setup/configs/openstack.conf.md

 this command provides information about the services that are available in the OpenStack environment and their corresponding API endpoints.

-# Now you're ready to move on to the next section about creating an instance.
+## Now you're ready to move on to the next section about creating an instance (/instances directory)